 The utilization of ethical sensemaking strategies were assessed via expert raters on a 5-point Likert scale ranging from 1 (absent) to 5 (extremely prevalent).
 A modified frame-of-reference training served as the basis for training three senior level graduate students as raters in this experiment.
 Raters received several hours of instruction including a description of theoretical construct definitions, rater errors, and the appropriate benchmarks for each of the variable constructs.
 Raters were also given sample tasks to calibrate their ratings which includes a group discussion of the ratings before engaging in the remainder of the rating task.

 Identifying critical causes or recognizing and considering circumstances are one of these ethical sensemaking strategies.
 In this strategy, thinking about the origins of the problem, the individuals involved, and the relevant principles, goals, and values are considered.
 Ratings were based on how closely related the causes are to the ethical problem at hand and with regard to the extent which causes led to the problem.
 The open-ended question that was used to assess critical causes is “List and describe the causes of the problem in this situation”.
 The second strategy involves the consideration of critical constraints and questioning judgment.
 Specifically, this process involves considering the reasoning errors that individuals often make when making ethical decisions, factoring in the notion that decisions are rarely perfect.
 The open-ended question that was used to assess the consideration of critical constraints is “What are the key factors and challenges of this situation?”.
 Ratings were based on how closely related the constraints were to the problem, the extent to which the constraint acted as an obstacle, and the amount that the constraint needed to be considered in order to make a decision.
 The last strategy involves the consideration of consequences and the quality of forecasting, including being mindful of others’ perceptions, concerns, and the impact of an individual’s actions on others in both a social and professional manner (Thiel et al., 2013).
 The open-ended question that was used to assess critical causes is “What are some possible outcomes of this situation?”.
-Ratings were based on the detail, complexity, and consideration of the critical elements in the participants’’ prediction of potential outcomes.
+Ratings were based on the detail, complexity, and consideration of the critical elements in the participants’ prediction of potential outcomes.

 Ethical Decision Making Quality